 Matt Roberts has a remarkable forte in providing “highly practical and commercially astute advice”, which he “combines with top-end economic insights”.

 Fernando Barrera receives accolades for his “superb knowledge of the economic and regulatory aspects of the energy markets” in addition to his “excellent technical skills”.

 Boaz Moselle is “widely known and respected in the industry” for his profound oil and gas expertise, and real strength in undertaking economic analysis for the prices of LNG and gas in contracts.

-Jorge Cavicchi draws high praise from market sources as “extraordinarily knowledgeable of the energy and electricity markets”.
+Joseph Cavicchi draws high praise from market sources as “extraordinarily knowledgeable of the energy and electricity markets”.
 He is commended for his “ability to make complicated concepts accessible to the decision-maker through clear and concise written and oral work”.

 Jorge Padilla is a “strong economist for competition matters” and a seasoned expert witness with experience before a range of regulatory authorities.

 Manuel Abdala possesses profound experience providing first-rate expert testimony and is regarded as “fantastic on damages valuation in energy”.